 \subsection{Recursion}

 In the following, we describe the actual recursive structure of the $R$-operation.
-Suppose $F$ is saturated w.r.t. $I$ and $\ch(.)$ is given as above.
+Suppose $F$ is saturated wrt $I$ and $\ch(.)$ is given as above.
 For some $\g\in F$, the weight $u[\g]$ after the $R$-operation reads

-where we denote by $R'_F$ the restricted action of $R$ to elements $\g_j\in F$ which are maximal w.r.t. $\g$.
+where we denote by $R'_F$ the restricted action of $R$ to elements $\g_j\in F$ which are maximal wrt $\g$.
 Note that by construction, all $\g_j$ are mutually disjoint.
 Further we recall that we have to scale every vertex that is in $I$, i.e. $x_v\mapsto \la x_v$ if $v\in I$.
 Since we just picked any $\g$, it suffices to look at $I_\g$ from \eqref{eq:redint}.
 With the help of Definition \ref{de:UVScaling}, we are able to examine the effect of Taylor operators on the graph weights.
 For simplicity we consider first sufficiently smooth functions of several real variables.
-Consider a family of functions $f_1,...,f_n$.
-Then we have \cite{Lowenstein:1975rg}
+Then we have for a family of functions $f_1,...,f_n$ \cite{Lowenstein:1975rg}

-Since we want to analyze Taylor polynomials of these functions, we make use of the following. \cite{Brunetti:1999jn} \begin{lem} For $\al$ multiindex, a smooth function $f\in \IR^n\setminus\OO$ we have
+Since we want to analyze Taylor polynomials of these functions, we make use of the following \cite{Brunetti:1999jn}. \begin{lemma} For $\al$ multiindex, a smooth function $f\in \IR^n\setminus\OO$ we have